Who is liable to pay Capital Gains Tax upon the sale of a property in the UK and how do you determine how much that tax is likely to be?

 In this article, we provide information about Capital Gains Tax (CGT) of property in the UK, including who is responsible for paying it and how much tax you may need to pay based on your earnings.

 CGT can come as a surprise to many individuals.
 It applies to profits earned from the sale of assets that appreciate over time, such as cars, art, and in this case property.
-Although CGT is typically not required when selling your primary residence, it may be necessary to pay when selling a buy-to-let property or a business premise.
+Although CGT is not always incurred when selling your primary residence, you will always have to pay capital gains tax on investment property, such as when selling a buy-to-let property or a business premise.

 CGT is generally levied on any profits made through the resale of an asset.
 What this means is that if you, for example, purchased a property in 2010 for £200,000 and sold it in 2015 for £300,000 you would pay tax on the £100,000 profits garnered in that sale.

-Individuals have a CGT annual exemption, meaning gains up to the annual exemption is not taxable.
-The CGT annual exemption is £12,000 in the current (2019/20) tax year.
+Individuals have a CGT annual exemption, meaning gains up to the annual exemption are not taxable.
+The CGT annual exemption is £3,000 in the current (2024/25) tax year.

 The following costs can be deducted from the gain to reduce the amount that gets charged to CGT: